alirazadev25/alirazadev25/README.md

 <img align="right" alt="coding!" width="350" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

 ## 🚀 About Me & What I Do
 I don't just write code; I build digital solutions that help businesses scale.
-With a strong foundation in modern web technologies and an AI-driven workflow, I deliver projects faster without compromising on quality or performance.
+With **2 years of professional experience** in modern web technologies and an AI-driven workflow, I deliver projects faster without compromising on quality or performance.

 - 💡 **Custom Web Apps:** Developing robust applications using the **MERN Stack** and **Next.js**.
 - 🤖 **AI & Modern Workflow:** Leveraging AI tools like **v0.dev** and **Lovable** for rapid UI prototyping and shipping products 10x faster.